tomwilkie/weave/docs/ipam.md

-To cope with the situation where a peer has left or died without managing to tell its peers, an administrator may go to any other peer and command that it mark the dead peer's tokens as tombstones (with `weave rmpeer`).
+To cope with the situation where a peer has left or died without managing to tell its peers, an administrator may go to any other peer and command that it take over the dead peer's tokens (with `weave rmpeer`).
 This information will then be gossipped out to the network.

+(This operation is not guaranteed to be safe - if the dead peer made some transfers which have are known to other peers but have not reached the peer that does the `rmpeer`, then we get an inconsistent ring.
+We could make it safe, up to partitions, by inquiring of every live peer what its view of the dead peer is, and making sure we use the latest info.)

 ## Limitations